-The La Plata silver-gold-copper property is located in southwest Colorado and covers 32.7 square kilometers (km2) approximately 26 kilometers northwest of Durango, Colorado within the historic high-grade La Plata mining district (the “District”) at the southern end of the prolific Colorado Mineral Belt.
-The road accessible project hosts a large-scale precious-metals-rich porphyry system with associated high-grade silver and gold epithermal deposits.
+The road accessible La Plata project covers 33 square kilometers approximately 26 km northwest of Durango, Colorado, within the historic high-grade La Plata mining district located at the southwest end of the prolific Colorado Mineral Belt.
+Mineralization is related to a large-scale precious-metals-rich porphyry copper system with associated high-grade silver and gold epithermal vein and replacement deposits.

 Metallic is currently conducting the first phase of its inaugural diamond core drill program, which was designed to test and confirm mineralization in the central porphyry system, which hosts an historical resource estimate, as the first steps toward developing a new NI 43-101 compliant resource estimate.